NguyenHuy190303/Mental-Care-AI/README.md

 ## Mental Health Support System using RAG and LlamaIndex

 ## Project Overview
-This project is currently in the **brainstorming** and **early concept** phase.
-Our goal is to explore the possibility of creating a smart mental health support system utilizing Retrieval-Augmented Generation (RAG) and LlamaIndex.
-The system aims to provide virtual counseling services, assist in mental health diagnostics based on DSM-5, and track users' mental health progress over time.
+This project is in the **brainstorming** and **early concept** phase, exploring the potential for a smart mental health support system using Retrieval-Augmented Generation (RAG) and LlamaIndex.
+The system aims to provide virtual counseling, assist in diagnostics based on DSM-5, and track users' mental health progress.

 ## Getting Started

 ### 1. Create and Activate a Conda Environment

-To get started with this project, you'll need to create a new Conda environment with Python 3.11 and activate it:

 ```sh
 conda create -n aio_env python=3.11